kelley-sharp/async-await/README.md

-Asynchronous Code in JavaScript
+### Asynchronous Code in JavaScript

-Let’s have some fun working with callbacks, promises, and async / await!
+This is me having fun working with callbacks, promises, and async / await!

-For each of the following exercises, you should do the following:
+For each of the following exercises, I do the following:

 Solve them using callbacks.
 Then, refactor them to use promises.
 Then, refactor them to use async / await.

-### Part 1: Number Facts
+## Part 1: Number Facts

 Make a request to the Numbers API (http://numbersapi.com/) to get a fact about your favorite number.
 (Make sure you get back JSON by including the json query key, specific to this API.
 Details.